 - Doing Your Part to Strengthen Implementation (PDF) (by Elizabeth Kaye)

 - Guidelines and Specifications for Reading Recovery Training Facility (PDF) (Current, 2015)

 Self-assessment questionnaires are intended for internal school district and training site use and are not submitted to the university training center.
 School leaders may choose to use only part of the questionnaire at a time or to survey just one stakeholder group.

 The questionnaires were developed by the Implementation Committee of the North American Trainers Group (NATG) and are intended to supplement reports from the International Data Evaluation Center (IDEC).
 IDEC reports provide both summative and formative data at the school district, training site, and national level.

 Questionnaire topics include adherence to standards and guidelines, the fit of Reading Recovery in the comprehensive literacy plan, and communication.
 Administrators who pilot tested the questionnaire reported the self-assessment led to good discussions about goal setting, monitoring results, and reinforcing joint responsibility for Reading Recovery results.
-See Mary Jackson’s article, “New Self-Assessment Questionnaires Help Schools Identify Implementation Issues,” for more information.
+See Mary Jackson’s article, “New Self-Assessment Questionnaires Help Schools Identify Implementation Issues,” (PDF) for more information.

 Outreach and advocacy resources to reach decision makers